zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

 The following device level metrics are collected:

-* Flavors
+#### Flavors
-* Total (count) Images

 * Total (count)

-* Total count per image state Servers
+#### Images

 * Total (count)
+* Total count per image state

+#### Servers

+* Total (count)
 * Total count per server state

-* Queues
+#### Queues

 * Event (count)
-* Performance (count) Agents
+* Performance (count)

+#### Agents

 * Total (count)
-* Total count per agent type Networks
+* Total count per agent type

+#### Networks

 * Total (count)
-* Total count per network state Routers
+* Total count per network state

+#### Routers

 * Total (count)
-* Total count per router state Volumes
+* Total count per router state

+#### Volumes

 * Total (count)
-* Total count per volume state Volume Snapshots
+* Total count per volume state

+#### Volume Snapshots

 * Total (count)
-* Total count per volume snapshot state Volume Pool
+* Total count per volume snapshot state

+#### Volume Pool

 * Total (count)
 * Total count per volume pool state

+#### Notes:

-Note: All events processed through Ceilometer are automatically exposed via the Zenoss Event Console, and all metrics collected by Ceilometer may be collected and graphed in Zenoss through the use of custom monitoring templates.
+* All events processed through Ceilometer are automatically exposed via the Zenoss Event Console, and all metrics collected by Ceilometer may be collected and graphed in Zenoss through the use of custom monitoring templates.

+* The Instance metrics for *Disk IO Rate* are deprecated in OpenStack version Queens and later.
+Collection for those metrics will be missing.
+  Future OpenStack releases will remove these metrics and graphs completely.

+  In the meantime, if you still require these metrics, you can edit the OpenStack Ceilometer configuration /etc/ceilometer/polling.yaml and add the following to the *meters* section:

+        - disk.read.bytes
+        - disk.read.requests
+        - disk.write.bytes
+        - disk.write.requests

+  Make sure you follow the YAML syntax requirements when editing that file.
+  Note that these metrics ARE deprecated and will be removed in future releases of OpenStack itself.

 Restricted Users
 ---------------------